 Since 2003, Megan has taught Mathematics, Computer Science, and Ballet at high schools and dance studios in both Toronto, Ottawa, and Waterloo.
 Megan also teaches ballet at the Contemporary School of Dance in Waterloo.
-This is Megan’s first year teaching at Guelph Academy of Dance, and she is really looking forward to teaching the ballet program!
+This is Megan’s fifth year teaching at Guelph Academy of Dance, and she is really looking forward to teaching the ballet program!

 Jenna Oxley, 29-year old artist and intuitive healer has a vast range of professional experience.
 After graduating with a BFA in dance from Ryerson University Jenna danced as soloist for Ballet Espressivo in Toronto.
 In 2007 Jenna made her move to the UK to work at Dance Base, Scotland’s National Centre for Dance.
 As a lead dancer and assistant choreographer for Abby Warrilow, Jenna began her work in the Scotland in “Lichen,” a film featured in the Edinburgh Film Festival.
 From here Jenna was involved in several dance projects ranging from dance residencies, dance for film projects, music videos, modelling, to working as assistant to choreographer for Robin Hardy’s film, “The Wicker Tree.”
 While at Dance Base Jenna taught both Junior and Professional level classes.
 In 2009 Jenna returned to Ontario to perform with International Grand Illusionist Ryan Joyce while flying back and forth to Edinburgh for Dance Residencies.
 Since 2010 Jenna has had the honour of working with DanceTheatre David Earle and IMAGEO Artworks.
 Consistently managing several performance and teaching jobs, Jenna recently sang back up vocals with upcoming artist, Alysha Brilla at “Rock the Coliseum” in Mississauga.
 Currently, Jenna is rehearsing for shows with DTDE and IMAGEO Artworks while practising Reiki and Intuitive Healing in Guelph.
-Jenna is thrilled to join the faculty of The Guelph Academy of Dance and looks forward to helping the dancers develop into artists.
+Jenna is thrilled to be a part of the faculty of The Guelph Academy of Dance and looks forward to helping the dancers develop into artists.

 Samantha Selihar, RAD RTS, AAC2